kosidinma/tensorflowProj1/README.md

 # tensorflow_image_classification_GUI_software
 Tensorflow Image Classification Project
 An image classifier software using google's inception model in tensorflow, openCV and python's tkinter GUI capabilities.
-Involves a lot of multi-threadng and resource control as well as server reads/writes
+Involves a lot of multi-threadng and resource control as well as server reads/writes.

+This project was created to explore tensorflow as I have a passion for computer vision and machine learning.
+Platform used is Windows.

 Quote from Quora: